Previous Up Next

 KunstenLandschap 2025

 I biked around the route of KunstenLandschap 2025.
-At 15:11, I bought the entrence and got a wristband, a small book with details about the art work and artists, and a map with the route.
+At 15:11, I bought the entrance and got a wristband, a small book with details about the art work and artists, and a map with the route.
 There was some rain while biking around.
 I stayed inside some shipping container along the route during some of the worst rain.
 I found the following artist noteworthy (including the number of the location where they were shown):

 At Rijksmuseum Twenthe, I watched two new exhibitions.
 From herman de vries.
 70 jaar de natuur als kunstwerk ('herman de vries: 70 year the nature as artwork'), I found the following works noteworthy: